 All motorized boats used in Utah waters that are not currently registered through the Utah Division of Motor Vehicles are subject to a $20 registration fee, and all boaters must complete an annual online AIS education course prior to registering.

 Follow these steps to meet the requirements:

-- Take the free nonresident boater online course.
+- Take the free Mussel-Aware Boater Program online course.
 This course is designed to educate boaters about quagga mussels, their impacts and relevant aquatic invasive species laws in Utah.
 (You must take this course before enrolling your vessel; please note your “Customer ID” information upon completion.)

 - Using your customer ID, complete the AIS vessel enrollment and pay the $25 nonresident boater fee (good for the current calendar year).

 Note: These steps must be completed prior to arriving in Utah.

 Do I need to complete the online education course and pay the fee to use my SUP, kayak, canoe, etc.?